-- Up to four pets are allowed, including a maximum of three dogs.
+Up to 4 pets are allowed, including a maximum of 3 dogs.

-- A foster family that houses pets in collaboration with a shelter may keep up to eight pets (cats and dogs), including a maximum of three dogs.
+A foster family that houses pets in collaboration with a shelter may keep up to 8 pets (among the allowed species).

 License for a dog or a cat